4 from 350 Users

 |---|---|

-Forex Markups 0.99% Forex Markups are levied if you use your card to make payment in any currency other than INR.
-This fee will be levied if you shop on any ecommerce website which accepts payment in currency other than INR or if you make a payment outside of India using a POS.
-Below mentioned table gives forex markup for most common spends: ₹100 = ₹0.99 | 0.99% |
+Forex Markups 0.99% Forex Markup is charged when you use your card to pay in any currency other than INR.
+This fee applies when you shop on international websites that bill in foreign currency or when you make a payment outside India using a POS machine.
+Below is the forex markup for common spend amounts at 0.99%: ₹100 = ₹0.99 | 0.99% |

 Link for all T&Cs | Click Here |